-Holistic Kid weighs in with a nutrient-dense spin on Rayetta G.’s diet.
+Holistic Squid weighs in with a nutrient-dense spin on Rayetta G.’s diet.
 Rayetta, 29, lives in Salem, Oregon.
 She is a stay-at-home mom of three, busy with homeschooling, playing, and managing all of her household’s duties.

 Check out what Rayetta ate today: